NGI The Weekly Gas Market Report

 “We have come up with a design and a site that we think reflect all of the concerns expressed by the regulatory agencies,” Maul said in an interview with NGI Monday.
 “Our project is designed from the very get-go to avoid all of the major environmental issues plaguing other projects.”

-Although Maul said the proponents will not divulge the estimated cost of the project until the formal filing late this year, Esperanza is the first LNG developer to link its proposed terminal to an onshore, natural gas-fired baseload electric generation plant (see Daily GPI, March 9).
+Although Maul said the proponents will not divulge the estimated cost of the project until the formal filing late this year, Esperanza is the first LNG developer to link its proposed terminal to an onshore, natural gas-fired baseload electric generation plant.
 As an open-access, merchant facility, Esperanza envisions a total capacity of 1.2 Bcf/d.

 There are several coastal power plants located in the Long Beach-Huntington Beach area.
 They can be interconnected to the LNG facility with a horizontally drilled tunnel buried 100 feet under the beach that would provide a conduit for water, communications and electrical lines to serve the offshore terminal.
 It would also provide an artery in which to run an undersea natural gas pipeline for bringing the LNG in gaseous form to shore and Southern California Gas Co.’s transmission pipeline system.